 Isolated and Immense

-Argentina and Chile, Northern and Southern, larger in area than California, Oregon and Washington combined.
+The region known as Patagonia -- Argentina and Chile, Northern and Southern -- is larger in area than California, Oregon and Washington combined.
 The possibilities for adventure are seemingly endless.
-For accommodations, you can go as rugged as a tent under the stars, or as comfortable as a 5 star lodge with gourmet food in the middle of nowhere.
+For accommodations, you can go as rugged as a tent under the stars, or as comfortable as a 5 star lodge with gourmet food in the isolated beauty of Torres del Paine.
 With limited travel time the choices can be overwhelming.
 Let us help you plan the best possible trip to Patagonia.

 Table of Contents

 Want to download our free Patagonia Travel Guide?

 Do you want all of this information and more on your E Reader device or cell phone?
 Download our free 92 page travel guide for Patagonia- Chile, Argentina, North and South.
 Includes:

 - Best times of the year to visit